— This article by Jerry Cates was first published on 14 May 2016 and last revised on 14 January 2018. © Bugsinthenews Vol. 17:05(02).

 Not Our First War on Noxious Pests…

-In 1986 EntomoBiotics Inc. (EntomoBiotics) declared war on the German cockroach.
+In 1986 EntomoBiotics Inc. (EntomoBiotics), which was at the time only six years old, declared war on the German cockroach.
 At the time Texas nursing homes were overrun with them, and nobody could bring them under control.
 When everybody else had thrown in the towel, we got to work finding a way, because a good solution was sorely needed.
 It turned out that beating Blatella germanica was not only hard work, it had to be done scientifically.
 Strict sanitation (we scrubbed kitchen floors, cleared the gunk from under refrigerators, behind and under dishwashers, and removed trash from closets in many a nursing home), applications of juvenile hormones to stop cockroaches from reproducing, and implementation of novel ways to inject low-toxicity pesticides in cracks and crevices where cockroaches breed and hide, slowly but surely wiped them out.
 News we could resolve German cockroach infestations with a minimum of pesticides spread.
 Soon we were servicing over 70 nursing homes scattered all over Texas, and all were soon totally free of German cockroaches.
 Our Texas nursing facility clients enjoy cockroach-free environments today.

 In 1990 we declared war on imported fire ants and won again.
 As with cockroach control, we used a scientific approach that targeted fire ants specifically and left all the other beneficial organisms in the environment alive.
-Our unique fire ant control methodology is still in use today, but with a bunch of improvements that new research has provided.
+That unique fire ant control methodology — embraced by EntomoBiotics Inc., but shunned by the majority of pest management companies that provide fire ant control in the U.S. today because of its labor intensive nature — is the only way we treat fire ants today, but we’ve added a bunch of improvements that new research has provided.
 And because it protects beneficial organisms, it does not cause the inevitable increase in the populations of other noxious pests characterized by other fire ant control programs.